 Custom Modes

 Kilo Code allows you to create custom modes (also called agents) to tailor Kilo's behavior to specific tasks or workflows.
-Custom modes can be either global (available across all projects) or project-specific (defined within a single project).
+Custom modes can be global (available across all projects), project-specific (defined within a single project), or organization-managed (provided by your Kilo organization).

 The current VS Code extension (built on the Kilo CLI) uses agent Markdown files to define custom modes.
 The legacy extension used custom_modes.yaml / .kilocodemodes.
 See the tabs below for the relevant approach.